REASONS TO CHOOSE A LOCAL INDEPENDENT OVER A LARGE CHAIN REALTY COMPANY!

 1. The Local Advantage - Take advantage of a broad spectrum of technologies and tools to support the sale of your home from start to close.

 2. Internet Advertising - Since the lion's share of home buyers starts their search on the internet, top placement on search engines is essential.
-You'll gain access to placement on Google, Bing, and other websites.
+You'll gain access to placement on Google, Yahoo, Bing, and other websites.
 This will maximize your exposure and bring a large number of potential buyers to view information about your home.

 3. Email Campaigns - It's important to "work the network."
 We can work together to identify the right people to target your home-and get in touch with them by email to drive excitement and interest.